vizn3r/ai-video-automation/README.md

     - Don't have permissions to execute, to fix this run `sudo chmod +x make-video`
 - Watch the magic happen

+## Current features
+### Make a video from a reddit post
+- Pulls text from top posts from random sub
+- Makes video commentary using TTS
+- Cuts random segment from randomly picked background video
+- Makes subtitles using STT
+- Generates meta (title, description, tags) using LLM and NLP

+### Upload to YouTube from terminal (rate limit)
+- Lists generated videos
+- Automatically uploads video with all the generated meta

 ## Plans
 ### Core
 - Meta generation improvements *(still improving)*